Disease(s): Powdery mildew

-- Fungicides should be used preventatively or at first sign of disease.
+- Fungicides should be used preventatively (as protectants) or at the very first sign of disease.
 If disease is established within the canopy, fungicides may not produce optimal results and there is high chance of selection for fungicide resistance.
-In high risk disease environments, integrated management approaches should be used to reduce fungicide resistance risk including the removal of stubble, control of green bridge volunteers and the use of resistant varieties.
-Monitor if conditions favour disease development and reapply an appropriate fungicide from 21 to 28 days after first application.
-Use the higher label rate ranges where conditions favour disease development.
+In high disease pressure situations, integrated management approaches should be considered to reduce fungicide resistance including:

-- Do not apply more than two applications per growing season of Group 3, 5, 7 (7+3, 11+7+3), 11 (11+3, 11+7+3 or 11+4) or 13 containing products.
+- Do not apply more than two applications per growing season of products containing any of the above listed Groups containing products.
 This includes in-furrow or seed treatments that have activity on powdery mildew.
 Combinations of in-furrow and seed treatment are counted as one application.

 - Do not apply consecutive applications of Group 11 containing products.
 This includes in-furrow i.e. If a Group 11+4 fungicide has been used in-furrow at planting, the first foliar fungicide spray must not contain a Group 11 fungicide.

-- If a Group 7 seed treatment has been used with foliar activity (as determined by label claims), the first foliar fungicide applied must not contain a Group 7 fungicide.
+- If a Group 7 and Group 13 seed treatment has been used with foliar activity (as determined by label claims), the first foliar fungicide applied must not contain a Group 7 fungicide.

 - Group 7 foliar fungicides must always be in a co-formulation or in mixture with a registered mixing partner with a different mode of action, with no known resistance.